11ty/11ty-website/src/docs/plugins/edge.md

 {{ eleventyNavigation.excerpt }}

 {% callout "info" %}This feature is considered <strong>experimental</strong> and requires Eleventy <code>v2.0.0-canary.6</code> or higher.
-Our first release is limited to Netlify Edge Functions support only.{% endcallout %}
+Our first release is limited to <a href="https://docs.netlify.com/netlify-labs/experimental-features/edge-functions/">Netlify Edge Functions</a> support only.{% endcallout %}

 Eleventy Edge is an exciting new way to add dynamic content to your Eleventy templates.
 With a simple Eleventy shortcode you can opt-in a part of your Eleventy template to run on an Edge server, allowing your site to use dynamic, user-specific content!